COVID-19: Supporting Parents, Adolescents and Children during Epidemics

-The Co-SPACE study and its partner studies will tell us how families are coping during the COVID-19 (coronavirus) pandemic, and what parents can do to help support their children’s mental health.
+The Co-SPACE study and its partner studies were set up to help us understand how families have coped throughout the COVID-19 (coronavirus) pandemic, and what parents can do to support their children’s mental health.

-Your responses will help us to find out how children, young people and their families are getting on, what is working for them, and what they are finding difficult so that we can understand how best to help.Find out more
+The results have helped us to find out how children, young people and their families have been getting on, what is working for them, and what they are finding difficult so that we can understand how best to help.Find out more

 Who do we share the results with?

-We share the results of the Co-Space Study with key decision makers (including those listed below), along with hundreds of mental health organisations, community groups and charities, so the results are having an impact every day.
-Your involvement in our ongoing research will have a real positive impact on people's lives.
+We have shared the results of the Co-SPACE Study with key decision-makers (including those listed below), along with hundreds of mental health organisations, community groups and charities.
+Participants involved in our research have had a real positive impact on families’ lives.

 Who is funding the study?

-The Co-Space study is led by Dr Polly Waite and Prof Cathy Creswell from the University of Oxford and is conducted in co-operation with University College London and University of Leicester.
+The Co-SPACE study is led by Dr Polly Waite and Prof Cathy Creswell from the University of Oxford and is conducted in co-operation with University College London.

 The Co-SPACE-Japan collaboration entitled 'Learning from the trajectories of mental health challenges for children, young people and parents over the course of the Covid-19 pandemic' is funded by the UK Research and Innovation (UKRI) Council and the Japan Society for the Promotion of Science (JSPS).